 Gasoline, though essential for operating your vehicle, doesn’t give off an inviting smell.
 Not to mention, the smell of gas fumes never makes someone feel safe.
 So, if that distinctive odor creeps up in your car, it’s best you figure out the cause as soon as possible.
-Here are the most common sources:
+DOC Auto is happy to share the most common sources:

 Leaking or Damaged O-Ring

 As one of the most common causes of gas-like fumes, a damaged O-ring is a cheap and easy fix.
 To find out if this little component is the cause of your problem, open the hood and locate the oil cap.
 If debris and sludge have built up around the area, you’re on the right track.
 When the O-ring wears out, it can leak, causing engine fumes to flow into the car’s HVAC system and dissipate throughout the cabin.